Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Description

-In this task, you perform a planned migration of the Linux VM to Azure.
+In this task, you initiate a planned migration of the Linux VM to Azure using the Azure Migrate portal.

-## Success Criteria
+## Success criteria

 - You initiated the migration process successfully